Locations:

 Illustration of pregnant woman sick in bathroom

 Morning sickness.
 It’s a frequent symptom of pregnancy, and perhaps the most curiously named.
 So-called “morning” sickness is a feeling of nausea and/or vomiting during pregnancy.
 Despite its name, morning sickness can strike any time of day or night.
-It’s a common symptom of early pregnancy, affecting up to 90% of people who are pregnant, says gynecologist Selena Zanotti, MD.
+It’s a common symptom of early pregnancy, affecting up to 90% of women who are pregnant, says gynecologist Selena Zanotti, MD.

 Advertisement